godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 }
 ```

-As noted, custodian cell contains the original deposition information, as well the layer 2 block info in which the original deposition cell is processed.
+As noted, custodian cell contains the original deposition information, as well the layer 2 block info in which the original deposit cell is processed.

 **TODO**: cancel deposit action with examples.